scoulomb/soapui-docker/README.md

 We could have also used [docker-compose push](https://docs.docker.com/compose/reference/push/).

 Note if we push directly to master (no PR), the build would faild and could to docker build failure on Dockerhub side.

-### What's next: Leverage this image and deploy it in Kubernetes

-- we can use k8s empty-dir volume (or pv, pvc) with that image or
-- Modify this image to:
-    - Deliver new docker image with new non reg file (remove input volume mapping)  at each non-reg delivery
-    - Send report by email, or push report to a jfrog (remove output volume mapping).
-A side container could display report in an Apache/Nginx server.
-    - In all cases rather than creating a full new image We could build a new docker image from this generic image (`FROM scoulomb/soapui-docker`) which is pushed in docker hub.
-    And for instance replace volume mapping by `RUN COPY` etc....
-I recommend this option as we would would do this way with the paying version!

 ### TODO